Joint Compression and Deadline Optimization for Wireless Federated Learning: Experimental Results

 As shown in Fig. \ref{Fig:AD detection results}, we directly evaluate the schemes from the detection performance of the model obtained at different training stages.
-In the early training stage ($t=1000$s), the FedAVG scheme can not detect any object, and the CO and FedTOE scheme detect some cars, while the proposed JCDO scheme detects all the cars.
-In the middle training stage ($t=3000$s), the FedAVG scheme still cannot detect the object since it suffers from too few update rounds.
-The FedTOE and CO scheme can detect most of the cars at this time, while some small object classes, such as pedestrian and misc, are missed.
+In the early training stage ($t=1000$s), FedSGD can not detect any object, and CO and FedTOE scheme detect some cars, while the proposed JCDO scheme detects all the cars.
+In the middle training stage ($t=3000$s), FedSGD still cannot detect the object since it suffers from too few update rounds.
+FedTOE and CO can detect most of the cars at this time, while some small object classes, such as pedestrian and misc, are missed.
 Fortunately, the proposed JCDO scheme can detect them successfully.
 At the later training stage (i.e., with a sufficient long training time), all the schemes have good detection performance.
 We can conclude now that the proposed JCDO scheme is most communication-efficient among these schemes.